antonkomarev/antonkomarev/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Anton Komarev.
-I've been using GitHub to host my repos for many years.
+I've been using GitHub to host my projects for many years.
 And I always feel like it doesn't provide me with the full picture statistics-wise.

 🤔 Feeling the same? 🚀 Try [Ÿ HŸPE] to learn what's going on with your professional profile!
 You'll get improved statistics on your profile views, your followers, repositories traffic, stars, trends and more!